ThalesGroup/sta-api-access-management/releases/README.md

 ## API Gateway Integrations

 ### Apigee
-Sample configuration that can be imported to Apigee [Apigee Sample](Apigee/ThalesDemoAPI_rev6_2021_05_04.zip)
+Sample configuration that can be imported to Apigee using the [Apigee Sample](Apigee/ThalesDemoAPI_rev6_2021_05_04.zip)

 ### AWS API Gateway